TryGhost/Ghost/themes/index.md

 ├── default.hbs
 ├── index.hbs [required]
 └── post.hbs [required]
-└── package.json [will be required from 0.6]
+└── package.json [will be required]
 ```

 For the time being there is no requirement that <code class="path">default.hbs</code> or any folders exist.
 It is recommended that you keep your assets inside of an <code class="path">assets</code> folder, and make use of the [`{{asset}}` helper](#asset-helper) for serving css, js, image, font and other asset files.